 The cost of medical care in Belize is well below that of North America – roughly about half the cost.
 A visit to a medical practitioner for basic ailments will cost about U.S. $70. including medication such as basic antibiotics, cough or allergy medicine.
 Ultrasound ranges about US$75.
 An MRI averages US$900.

 Due to the relatively high cost of specialist medical care in the country, many locals and expats travel to Chetumal (Mexico) and Melchor-Flores (Guatemala) for more affordable medical and dental care.

 Local physicians and dentists are trained in the U.K., Cuba, U.S., Guatemala and Mexico.

 The ADO Bus from Mexico now has daily runs between Belize, Cancun, Playa Del Carmen and Merida.
 The latter is referred to as the “hospital run”.
 Merida in the Yucatan is a tier one one medical center with several specialist hospitals catering to the medical needs of most of Central America.

 Cancer Treatment In Belize

-Cancer treatment in Belize can be very expensive.
-There is not one medical doctor qualified in oncology resident in Belize.
+Cancer treatment in Belize is basic.
+There is no medical doctor qualified in oncology resident in Belize.
 There is no facility for radiation therapy.
 Even something as simple as a biopsy can cost thousands of dollars as the samples are sent overseas and the waiting period is at least two weeks.

-A Belizean American Oncologist Dr. Ellsworth Grant operates a small cancer clinic in Dangriga as a public service for poor Belizeans but no one is turned away.
+A Belizean American Oncologist Dr. Ellsworth Grant operates a small cancer clinic in Dangriga as a public service for poor Belizeans, and no one is turned away.
 Dr. Grant travels frequently to Belize from his home base in the U.S. and chemo therapy is available at his clinic.
 But radiation must be done out of the country, usually Guatemala.